raspberrypilearning/grow-a-tree/en/step_2.md

 if (touching [edge v] ? ::sensing) then ::control say [You did it!
 Stand on one leg to make it harder and click the green flag to play again.] for (2) seconds ::looks
 ```
-Included in the action is 'stop this script' which stops the whole program!
+Also included in the action is 'stop this script' - this stops the whole program!
 ```blocks3
 stop [this script v]
 ```